 Distant recurrence (metastasis) occurs when cancer spreads beyond the breast to other organs such as the bones, liver, lungs or brain.
 It is the main cause of breast cancer death.

 The risk of distant recurrence is the same for people who have mastectomy and those who have lumpectomy plus radiation therapy .

 Learn about treatment for distant recurrence (metastatic or advanced breast cancer).

-With mastectomy, the best predictor of local recurrence is how far the cancer has spread in the lymph nodes.
-The chance of local recurrence in five years is about six percent for women with negative lymph nodes (do not contain cancer) .
+With mastectomy, the best predictor of local recurrence is how far the cancer has spread in the lymph nodes in the underarm area.
+The chance of local recurrence in five years is about six percent for women when the lymph nodes do not contain cancer .

 For those who have cancer in one to three nodes, the chance of local recurrence in five years is about 16 percent.
 Radiation therapy can reduce this risk to about two percent .

 The chance of local recurrence increases to about 26 percent when cancer is in four or more lymph nodes .
-Radiation therapy to the chest wall after mastectomy is given routinely when there are four or more positive nodes.
-This reduces the risk of local recurrence in five years to about six percent for those with positive lymph nodes .
+Radiation therapy to the chest wall after mastectomy is usually given when four or more nodes contain cancer.
+This reduces the risk of local recurrence in five years to about six percent .